matt-quantblack/NodeFinancialDataRecorder/README.md

   - account_id: This is the cTrader account id
   - oauth_refresh_token: from the authorised cTrader account
   - oauth_token: from the authorised cTrader account
-  - symbols: array of symbol names to collected data for
+  - symbols: array of symbol names to collect data for

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)